aaronbloomfield/pdr/tutorials/02-lldb/index.md

 [Go up to the Tutorials table of contents page](../index.html)

 This tutorial is meant to get you used to using the LLVM debugger, lldb.
 As you read through the first part of the tutorial, you are not expected to remember everything -- there is a reference list at the end of this tutorial, and is also contained on the [LLDB command summary](../../docs/lldb_summary.html) page.
 This tutorial will guide you through the process of using those commands.

+Some terminology:
-Lldb is a command-line debugger -- we may see graphical debuggers later in the semester.
+- `lldb` is a command-line debugger (we may see graphical debuggers later in the semester.)
+- "LLVM" is the compiler framework that includes many things, including the `clang` compiler that we are using, as well as `lldb`
+- `gdb` is the debugger that was used in the past, and is often used elsewhere -- it is analgous to `lldb` in how it works

 ------------------------------------------------------------